 In a 2015 study, Cangelosi, Smith and their colleagues endowed an iCub with a neural network that gave it the ability to learn simple associations and found that it acquired new words more easily when objects’ names were consistently linked with specific body positions.
 The experimenters repeatedly placed either a ball or a cup to the left or the right of an android, so that it would associate the object with the movements required to look at it, such as tilting its head.
 Then they paired this action with the items’ names.
 The robot was better able to learn these basic words if the corresponding objects appeared in one specific location rather than in multiple spots. [new paragraph] Interestingly, when the investigators repeated the experiment with 16-month-old toddlers, they found similar results: relating objects to particular postures helped small children learn word associations.
 Cangelosi’s laboratory is developing this technique to teach robots more abstract words such as “this” or “that,” which are not linked to specific things.

-So here are two excerpts (segues added) from Darwin, Dogen and the Extremophile Choice that are based on my own “meditation research” over the last 30 years:
+Keeping in mind only that, unlike the human body, the ‘body’ of Artificial Intelligence can be extended in space within the limits of light-speed communications, here are two excerpts (segues added) from Darwin, Dogen and the Extremophile Choice that are based on my own ‘meditation research’ over the last 30 years:

 From Essay 31: